Metrivo

 Every SaaS funnel leaks.
 The useful question is not whether there is drop-off — there always is — but where it concentrates, which segments are losing money, and which leak is worth fixing this week.

 A funnel chart that shows global conversion rates hides more than it reveals.
 Two channels with the same overall conversion can have very different leak profiles.
 A useful diagnostic segments by source, plan, country, and attribution confidence, then surfaces the leak that has both the strongest evidence and the largest revenue exposure.
+Repairing those leaks in priority order is conversion rate optimization practiced with evidence.

 The five standard SaaS funnel steps